 It could be the pull of the past.
-Situations that you were involved in professionally or romantically that are long over but are keeping you trapped and limited in terms of what you could experience in the future.
+Situations that you were involved in professionally or romantically that are long over but keep you trapped in terms of what you think you deserve and don´t deserve in life.

 So, you don’t give yourself permission to succeed and live the life you want.

-It could be due to the tradition or culture that you’ve grown up with, that you feel means you can’t go in a different direction because of social expectation.
-If you dare to step out onto your own path, you’ll be punished or ostracised from the clan.
+It could be due to the tradition or culture that you’ve grown up with, leaving you with a feeling that you can’t go in a different direction because of social expectations.
+Maybe you think if you dare to step out onto your own path, you’ll be punished or ostracised from the clan.

 So, you bury your own desires, play the part of someone you are not and remain scared to give yourself permission.

-Even social media, where we can all get wrapped up in the opinions of people we don’t even know or may ever meet, can keep you mentally trapped and discourage you from taking action on that business or idea.
+Even social media, where we can all get wrapped up in the opinions of people we don’t even know or will ever meet, can keep you trapped mentally and discourage you from taking action on the ideas you have.